Julie Fuchs: Career

 In 2020, Fuchs debuted in the role of Norina in Don Pasquale at Opernhaus Zürich.

 In 2021, Fuchs made her debut as Pamina in Die Zauberflöte at L'Opéra national de Paris, and she made her house debut at Opera San Carlo as Fiorilla in Il Turco in Italia.

 Julie’s 2021/22 season began with a return to Opernhaus Zürich as the title role in L’incoronazione di Poppea.
 She then made her role debut as Mélisande in Pelléas et Mélisande at the Gran Teatre del Liceu, and reprised the role of Susanna in Le nozze di Figaro at the Teatro Real Madrid.
 In the summer she performed La Folie (Platée) at the Opéra national de Paris.
 To conclude her season she returned to the role of Adèle in Le Comte Ory as she made her debut at the Rossini Festival.

 Julie commenced her 2022/23 season with a return to the Opera national de Paris for her role debut as Giulietta in Bellini’s I Capuleti E I Montecchi.
 To begin the New Year, Julie made her role debut as Cleopatra in a new production of Handel's Giulio Cesare by Calixto Bieito at the Dutch National Opera, also marking her house debut.
+In July, she returned to both the title role in L'incoronazione di Poppea and the Gran Teatre del Liceu.

 In 2022, Sony Classical announced the signing of Julie for a multi-record deal.
-Her first album for the label, Amadè, is dedicated entirely to Mozart and will be released on 18 November 2022.
+Her first album for the label, Amadè, is dedicated entirely to Mozart and was released on 18 November 2022.

+Her 2023/2024 began on the stage of Palais Garnier in Donizetti's Don Pasquale as Norina.
+She then made her role debut as Gilda in Rigoletto by Giuseppe Verdi at the Teatro Real in Madrid.
+In March 2023, she began a recital tour with pianist Alphonse Cemin with performances in Europe and beyond.

+Julie started her 2024/25 season with a return to Opéra national de Paris and a return to the role of Marie in La fille du régiment.
+On 7 December 2024, she sang Mozart's Laudate Dominum at the reopening of Notre-Dame de Paris with the Orchestre philharmonique de Radio France, and the Maîtrise Notre Dame de Paris, conducted by Gustavo Dudamel, broadcast live on TV internationally.
+In December 2024 and January 2025, she performed the role of Juliette in Goundo's Roméo et Juliette at Opernhaus Zürich, in a production by Ted Huffman, in which she sang in the 2023/24 season.